midonet/midonet/docs/neutron_translation.md

  * Add a route to the DHCP port for the metadata service.
 This route must match on the source coming from the provided subnet CIDR, and the destination going to the metadata service IP, 169.254.169.254.
+ * Update per-RIF SNAT rule as documented in ROUTER OVERVIEW section.
- * Add an SNAT rule with the target IP set to the router port IP address, matching on traffic ingressing into and egressing out of the same router port.
+   Add an SNAT rule with the target IP set to the router port IP address, matching on traffic ingressing into and egressing out of the same router port.
 This is useful for VIP traffic because it needs the return flow to come back to the router when the sender and the receiver exist on the same